-1. Statement
+2. Statement

-Bedford Modern School is fully committed to safeguarding and promoting the welfare of children defined for statutory purpose as: protecting children from maltreatment, preventing impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+Bedford Modern School is fully committed to safeguarding and promoting the welfare of children defined for statutory purpose as: providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment whether that is within or outside the home, including online, preventing impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes, in line with KCSiE 2024.

 At BMS, we aim to create a warm and supportive environment where students feel safe and secure.
-In all matters of safeguarding, we aim to respect and protect the rights of the individual as well as carefully considering how we support students with regards to particular protected characteristics .
+In all matters of safeguarding, we aim to respect and protect the rights of the individual as well as carefully considering how we support students with regards to particular protected characteristics1.
 Equally all school staff will be fully trained, encouraged to share concerns, supported in their safeguarding role and encouraged to adopt an 'it could happen here' approach.
 The school will take action to promote a safeguarding culture amongst all members of its community and always act in the best interests of the child.

-2. Policy Principles
+3. Policy Principles